 Millie Knight is a woman full of ambition.
 Becoming visually impaired at a young age, she knows no boundaries when it comes to excelling on the slopes.

-Just before Christmas, Millie and her ski guide Brett Wild took home seven out of eight Gold medals at a World Cup in Mammoth, California.
-Feeling on top her game, she went into 2020 ready to ski.
-Unfortunately, on her way to Gatwick, she was involved in a rear-end collision and suffered severe whiplash.
+Just before Christmas, Millie and her guide Brett Wild took home seven out of eight Gold medals at a World Cup in Mammoth, California.
+Feeling on top her game, she went into 2020 refreshed and ready to ski.
+Unfortunately, on her way to Gatwick airport, she was involved in a rear-end collision and suffered severe whiplash.
 Being who Millie is, she powered through and was still able to make her flight to Switzerland – ready for the World Cup.

 Despite her injuries, Millie skied for six days straight even though she was experiencing throbbing headaches and pain in her neck.
 Due to illness, Millie’s guide wasn’t able to attend her first race so her reserve guide, Katie, came out.
 They had one day of skiing then raced the next day.